 Celebrations are held outside around huge bonfires, and traditional foods include stews and toddies help to keep warm (Abbey Cooks Entertain has a section), and well as snacks that can be tucked into your pocket.

 - Parkin, the traditional sticky gingerbread shared on this day.

 - flapjacks, the UK version of granola bars

 Soul cakes are spiced biscuits traditionally made for All Soul’s Day.

-There are many recipes, some more like cake, but the common ingredients are currants and mixed spice and the marked cross to save your soul.
-This is a quick and easy version which can be made in under 30 minutes.
+There are many recipes, some more like cake, but the common ingredients are currants and mixed spices and the marked cross to save your soul.
+This quick and easy version can be made in under 30 minutes.